 - Product – Make sure your product is up to what you promised it would be.

 - Place – How does a customer communicate with you?
 Make it easy.

 - Price – You need to take care and give them a good price.
 They expect you to take care of them.

-- Promotions – Since they are already your customers, you know what they are buying and can make suggestion as other potential products/services they may be interested in.
+- Promotions – Since they are already your customers, you know what they are buying and can make suggestions for other potential products/services they may be interested in.

 - Processes – Customer surveys, social media monitoring and customer engagement tools to understand how each customer is engaging with you.